fontysrobotics/AIS7_2022/README.md

 ![](./images/AIS.JPG)

-In this repository you can find all the needed material for developing the assignments related to the 4th year Autonomous & Intelligent Systems course of Fontys Mechatronics.
+In this repository you can find all the needed material for the assignments related to the 4th year Autonomous & Intelligent Systems course of Fontys Mechatronics.